What Are Dzi Beads? Understanding the Dzi Beads Meaning

 Modern Dzi Beads Versions

 Modern versions of Dzi beads often have similar colouring and patterning to their ancient counterparts.
-However, they’re made using modern techniques and, at times, non-traditional materials.
+However, they're made using modern techniques and, at times, non-traditional materials, including a wide variety of glass bead types used in jewelry design.

-For example, some are created with clay, allowing the craftsperson to use two different shades of clay to create the base bead and design.
-Others are plastic or glass.
-However, some designers of recreation Tibet Dzi beads do use genuine stones, opting for modern techniques to apply the design.
+For example, some are made from clay, allowing the craftsperson to use two different shades of clay to form the base bead and design.
+Others are plastic or glass, similar in spirit to Krobo and recycled glass beads with rich cultural roots.
+However, some designers of Tibetan Dzi beads do use genuine stones, opting for modern techniques to apply the design.

 Dzi Beads Meaning in Tibetan Culture